-Store completely cool croutons in a sealable bag or container in your pantry for 5 to 7 days.
+Store completely cool croutons in a resealable food bag or airtight container in your pantry and use within 5 to 7 days.

 Spread cubes of bread out onto a sheet pan in an even layer so they aren’t touching and crisp up nicely.

 You could use all olive oil instead of butter, but I love the flavour that butter adds.
-And, I really enjoy to use clarified butter (that’s just a fancy way of saying removing those milk solids and water).
+And, I really enjoy using clarified butter (that’s just a fancy way of saying removing those milk solids and water).
 You basically skim/discard the foam from the butter as it melts.
-This is a great guide on how-to clarify butter.

 For smoky or spicy croutons, use some smoked paprika or cayenne pepper powder instead of basil.

 Allow the croutons to fully cool before storing in a covered container or sealable bag.
-You don’t want ’em to sweat and loose their crispness.
+You don’t want ’em to sweat and lose their crispness.

 Hope you love this homemade croutons recipe as much as we do!